 The American Board of Obstetrics and Gynecology (ABOG) is a non-profit organization that board certifies obstetricians and gynecologists (OB GYNs) and offers continuing certification to OB GYNs in the United States and Canada.
 Board certification is a voluntary process for those physicians who choose to pursue certification.

-ABOG also administers board certification in four subspecialties:
+ABOG also administers board certification in five subspecialties:

 - Female Pelvic Medicine and Reconstructive Surgery